front-matter/invenio-rdm-starter/docs/index.md

 ### Don't I need RabbitMQ for the InvenioRDM message broker?

 The Python Celery framework can [use either Redis or RabbitMQ](https://docs.celeryq.dev/en/stable/getting-started/backends-and-brokers/index.html) as the message broker (and Redis as the backend).
-I will be doing a detailed comparison of the two brokers for InvenioRDM.

 ### Why use Debian instead of Almalinux as Linux distribution for the Docker image?